japleitez/peecko-api-doc/README.md

 2. execute Sign-In, copy the token from the response
 3. In the left bar, select Peecko API collection
 4. In the central panel, select Authorization tab
-   - Select *Bearer Token* from the *Type* dropdown list
+   - Select Bearer Token from the Type list
-   - Paste the copied token into the *Token* field
+   - Paste the copied value into the Token field

 **From now on the calls to the API will inherit the authentication defined for the collection**